Category Archives: Greg Laurie

 Today’s devotional is an excerpt from Every Day with Jesus by Greg Laurie, 2013

-Greg Laurie – Think Before You Speak
+Greg Laurie – Thinking of You

 greglaurie